Naike-B/react-portfolio/README.md

 ## Usage

-To use this page, navigate to [react-portfolio]().
+To use this page, navigate to [Naike's portfolio](https://naikebindella.netlify.app/).
 You can use the links at the top, to be redirected to the relative section of the page where you can review the related content.

 Here's how the page looks: